 My weight has fluctuated throughout the years.
 I lost weight right before my senior year, without really trying.
 I just remember having people comment on it, like a teacher or a classmate.
 Once, when I asked a girl if my homecoming dress looked a little tight, she replied with, “No, you’ve lost a lot of weight!
 We talk about it all the time.”

 I tried to lose more weight before my senior prom with diet pills.
 I didn’t eat anything for three days at one point.
 It didn’t last.
-When the last graduation cap was thrown in the air and my senior girlfriends and I said our goodbyes to the beach, it kinda went downhill.
+When the last graduation cap was thrown in the air and after my senior girlfriends and I said our goodbyes to the beach, it kinda went downhill.
 I packed on about 30 pounds.
 It was 2003.

 After several months of wearing hooded sweatshirts and stretchy work pants, I joined the YMCA in 2004 and started back with the Weight Watchers points system.
 It worked great, and within several months, I was down close to 40 pounds.
 I moved to my college town after commuting for two years and enjoyed living it up.
 Beer and late night pizza earned me about 10 pounds, but it wasn’t anything I couldn’t handle.
-It was a slow gain, but by the time I had move to Birmingham in the summer of 2007, I was at an all-time high.
-I was depressed and felt this big blob whenever I would do anything with my friends.
-My anxiety was through the roof, I cried all the time and couldn’t handle being in public situations.
+It was a slow gain, but by the time I had moved to Birmingham in the summer of 2007, I was at an all-time high.
+I was depressed and felt like this big blob whenever I would do anything with my friends.
+My anxiety was through the roof; I cried all the time and couldn’t handle being in public situations.